SAP-archive/karydia/docs/features.md

 |7| **not defined** | false | false | false |
 |8| true | not defined | true | true |
 |9| false | not defined | false | false |

+## Karydia Exclusion Handling

+Namespaces and other objects can be opted out of being "watched" by karydia.
+Therefor, there are two options:
+- (nearly) each feature provides its own annotation for namespaces and / or other objects to be ignored by the respective karydia feature - see feature descriptions above
+- [values.yaml](../install/charts/values.yaml), which provides karydia (component) installation configurations, provides two blocks called `exclusionNamespaceLabels` and `exclusionObjectLabels`.
+These blocks define either namespace or other object lables.
+If they are matched by either namespace or other object the karydia webhooks filter them out and, thus, they get fully excluded / ignored by karydia.
+These settings need to be adjusted before running the installation of karydia.
+:warning: Karydia's network policy feature works differently, without the use of webhooks and, hence, this feature is independent from that configuration setting.